Lytrix/Teensy4-i2s-TDM/README.md

 ## Notes

 Please note that the library always transmits and receives 32 bits between the codec and Teensy.
-Please ensure you shift your input and output values appropriately in code to work at your desired bit depth.
+Please ensure you shift your input and output values appropriately in code to work at your desired bit depth if needed.
 For example, for 24 bit data, you must multiply output data by 256, or left-shift by 8 bits.
 Similarly, for input data, you must right shift by 8 bits or divide by 256 to obtain a 24 bit value.